CamiloRincon96/discogs-challenge/README.md

 # Discogs Challenge API

 ## Description
 A REST API that interacts with the Discogs API to search for and compare musical artists, allowing for the storage and comparison of their discographies.
+A challenge for Clara.

 ## Requirements
 - **Docker** and **Docker Compose**